 The project began life on Twitter, in the closing days of 2011, when warbird restorer and life-long aviation fanatic John Lilley casually tweeted about his longstanding idea of getting a de Havilland DH.98 Mosquito flying in the UK again.

 The positive response was overwhelming, with general messages of support coming from all over the world and from all types of people.
 The idea was quickly taken up by other tweeters and it wasn’t long before a founding “Band of 12” had gelled together and transformed into The People’s Mosquito movement.
-That Band of 12 has now grown to a virtual army (or should that be ground crew?) of nearly one and a half a thousand, with followers and supporters on Facebook, Twitter and Google+, from all parts of the world.
+That Band of 12 has now grown to a virtual army (or should that be ground crew?) of over two thousand, with followers and supporters on Facebook, Twitter and Google+, from all parts of the world.

 When our goal has been achieved and the project is complete, a UK-based Mosquito will fly again for the first time in nearly twenty years – since the tragic demise of the BAe-owned Mosquito T.III at Barton in 1996.